saikumarsandra/saikumarsandra/README.md

 - 👯 I’m looking to collaborate on **Full Stack Development and Data Science**

-- 🤝 I’m looking for help some one to mentor me **in Data Science Path-Way**

-- 👨‍💻 All of my projects are available at [[https://github.com/saikumarsandra] [https://saikumarsandra.github.io/Saikumar-Sandra.github.io]]
+- 👨‍💻 All of my projects are available at [[https://github.com/saikumarsandra]

 - 📫 How to reach me **saikumarsandra@gmail.com**